$\mathrm{G}_2$-instantons on the 7-sphere

 Let $M$ be an oriented 7-manifold with a $\G_2$-structure, defined by a positive 3-form $\phi.$ Endow $M$ with the corresponding Riemannian metric $g = g_\phi$ and Hodge star operator $* = *_g$ (see \S \ref{ss:npg2} below).

 A connection $A$ on a vector bundle $E \to M$ is said to be a \emph{$\G_2$-instanton} if its curvature $F_A$ satisfies

-This equation appeared in the physics literature in the early 1980s \cite{corrigandevchand}.
+This equation appeared in the physics literature during the early 1980s \cite{corrigandevchand}.
 In the mid-1990s, not long after Joyce's construction \cite{joyceg2} of compact Riemannian manifolds with $\mathrm{Hol}(g) =\G_2,$ Donaldson and Thomas \cite{donaldsonthomas} proposed to define an invariant of (torsion-free) $\G_2$-structures by ``counting'' $\G_2$-instantons in a manner analogous to the Casson invariant in dimension three.
-Although much progress has been made in the intervening two decades, instantons on compact $\G_2$-holonomy manifolds are still quite difficult to construct, and even more so to count.

-This article investigates a species of $\G_2$-instanton that arises naturally from the geometry of the 7-sphere.
-Although $S^7$ is not a $\G_2$-holonomy manifold, it carries a ``standard'' $\G_2$-structure, $\phi_{std},$ coming from the octonionic structure of $\R^8.$ This is an example of a \emph{nearly parallel $\G_2$-structure}, satisfying